ahayman/graescence/content/chapters/Volume 1/c03-Stan-Stumble.md

 While they were certainly 'lost' in the woods, he wasn't oblivious to their location.
 He'd kept their general direction away from humanity's sprawl.
 Or so he thought.
 The smoke refuted his assumption somewhat thoroughly.

 Min walked next to him, her eyes darting the trees in the hope of finding some hidden town in the middle of a forest, as unlikely as that was.
+He eyes darted for the exact opposite reason.

 "We need to decide what to do if we encounter people?"
 It was a half question, half demand.